carrotfarmer/rettiwt/README.md

 ## features

-see, its basically twitter without all the useless features.
+~~see, its basically twitter without all the useless features.~~

+- markdown w/ syntax highlighting
+- img uploads (coming soon)

 ## why